Mohammed1L/Health-Portal/README.md

 ---

-**Note:** The appointment booking and health-record modules (and the medications/reminder system) require the backend server to be running.
-If the backend is not active, these features will show empty states or controlled error messages.
+**Note:** TNote: This app uses JSON Server as the backend during development.
+Ensure that the JSON mock server (db.json) is running for appointments, health records, and medications to load correctly.